Oliver-Lack/Wordie-AI/readme.md

 ## Latest Experiment NOTES

 For other researchers:
-- The app currently logs data to my S3 bucket on AWS.
-Change the details in the wordie.py and setup your own bucket.
+- The app currently logs data to MY S3 bucket on AWS.
+- IMPORTANT: IAM AWS role must have s3 access AND this role must be attached to the EC2 instance on launch (i.e., attach user role to instance on launch)
+- Create your own bucket and change name in .env file accordingly.

 Extra info:
 - If the agents are edited, the app needs to be reset to apply the changes.